 Semantics, you say.
 Blah blah blah.
 But for me, these are important semantics.
 So what's the difference?

 Training is a series of progressive, measurable workouts that move toward a clear set of goals.
-Training takes into account the strengths and weaknesses of the athlete, and stays specific to the needs of that athlete.
+Training takes into account the strengths and weaknesses of the individual athlete, and stays specific to the needs of that individual athlete.

 Not the same.